MathewKingwill/SA-Football-Bot/README.md

 match graphics similar to broadcast overlays.
 The generated image can optionally be posted to Twitter/X using the Tweepy library.

-Because the repository cannot ship with real API credentials you must provide your own Twitter developer keys via environment variables when posting updates.

 ## Getting started